 Heating and cooling costs are some of the most difficult expenses for a new homeowner.
 Depending on where you live, you will be using an air conditioning system during the summers and a heating system during the winters.
-Sometimes, a new homeowner sets their thermostat to a certain temperature, and forgets to turn it off.
-When a heating/cooling system is not properly optimized, it can either run longer than it should, or use up more energy than it needs to.
+Sometimes, a new homeowner sets their thermostat to a certain temperature and forgets to turn it off.
+When a heating/cooling system is not properly optimized, it can run longer than it should or use up more energy than it needs to.

 Out of all of the tips for new homeowners, insulating your home is probably one of the most costly.
-If you had a home inspection prior to purchasing your house, then you should have an idea of how well insulated your space is.
+If you had a home inspection before purchasing your house, you should know how well insulated your space is.
 The most important areas of your home that should be insulated are:

 The EPA estimates that insulating your home can save you roughly 15% on heating and cooling costs.
-While home insulation can be pricy, there are many programs, incentives, and tax-cuts that can bring the cost down substantially.
+While home insulation can be pricy, many programs, incentives, and tax cuts can bring the cost down substantially.

-If you have National Grid, sometimes you can get up to $5K taken off of an insulation project through various incentives and rebates!
-In my last house, I paid $300 for a project that had materials and labor priced at over 5K because of incentives/credits.
+If you have National Grid, you can sometimes get up to $5K taken off an insulation project through various incentives and rebates!
+In my last house, I paid $300 for a project with materials and labor priced at over 5K because of incentives/credits.

 If you do not regularly change your air filter, it forces your cooling system to work harder, and therefore, more inefficiently.
 An inefficient HVAC system ends up costing you a lot more money month to month.

-Air filters costs roughly $10-20, and should be replaced every 3 months.
+Air filters cost roughly $10-20 and should be replaced every 3 months.
 That means that you would spend around $40-80 per year.
 However, you would be saving yourself around $350 a year!
-I was so thankful when I changed my air filter because I could tell that my system was working a lot faster, and expending way less energy!
+I was so thankful when I changed my air filter because I could tell that my system worked a lot faster and expended way less energy!

 Many states offer Free Energy Assessments or Energy Audits for your home.
-In my state, the free energy assessment also comes with new energy efficient lightbulbs for every room.
-Most of these energy assessments are funded by local electric companies, who save money when you use less electricity (so it is a win-win for everyone).
+In my state, the free energy assessment also comes with new energy-efficient lightbulbs for every room.
+Most of these energy assessments are funded by local electric companies, which save money when you use less electricity (so it is a win-win for everyone).

-As a new homeowner you will be able to learn a lot about where/how you use energy and how you can naturally save money.
-In the process, you will also learn which one of your appliances are energy efficient and which ones are not.
+As a new homeowner, you will learn a lot about where/how you use energy and how you can naturally save money.
+In the process, you will also learn which of your appliances are energy efficient and which ones are not.

 You won’t (or should not) have to spend any money on an energy audit.
 However, I recommend making the appropriate changes needed to conserve energy.
-For example, certain suggestions like slowly converting appliances to energy-efficient alternatives is a worthwhile investment.
-If you plan on living in your home for awhile, your energy-efficient appliances will pay themselves back over time.
+For example, certain suggestions like slowly converting appliances to energy-efficient alternatives are worthwhile investments.
+If you plan on living in your home for a while, your energy-efficient appliances will pay themselves back over time.

-One of the most important money saving trick is to fix all leaks.
+One of the most important money-saving tricks is to fix all leaks.
 While it might be obvious to fix leaks, many new homeowners may not actually know if they have a leak or not.
-Therefore, check your inspection report, or bring in a plumber to make sure your home has appropriate water flow.
+Therefore, check your inspection report, or bring in a plumber to ensure your home has appropriate water flow.

-If you have the ability to upgrade your appliances or hardwares, you should!
-I would recommend these long-term money saving investments :
+If you have the ability to upgrade your appliances or hardware, you should!
+I would recommend these long-term money-saving investments :